decidim/decidim/docs/how_to_create_a_plugin.md

         # Register some stat number to the application
       end

-      feature.seeds do |process|
+      feature.seeds do |featurable|
-        # Define seeds for a specific participatory process
+        # Define seeds for a specific featurable object
       end
     end
     ```